termsuite/termsuite.github.io/_i18n/en/documentation/java-api.md

 ##### Example 3: navigating the variations of a term (to come)

 <div class="alert alert-warning" role="alert">
 Not yet implemented.
 To come in the next version of TermSuite.
+Use Term#getVariations() in the meantime.
 </div>

 ### Preprocessing files: `TermSuitePreprocessor`